 HOW IS TECHNOLOGY HELPING TO BANK THE UNBANKED?
+There are two key technologies that

 There are two key technologies that are resolving this supply side issue.

 The first is mobile.
 Mobile technology removes the need for physical distribution.
 Your cell phone is your bank - meaning you can bank anytime and anywhere, even if you live in the most remote rural locations.
 And mobile penetration rates are dramatically higher than banking penetration rates.
 Today in sub-Saharan Africa, 88% of people don't have a bank account but only 31% don't have a mobile.
 So, mobile technology can help solve this problem - and do so now.